-This course combines online training and readings that are dedicated to creating a zero tolerance agency culture with respect to abuse issues.
+This hybrid course combines online training with a half day of in-class discussion.
 The comprehensive training reviews both the mandatory abuse reporting in Provincial Legislation – “Protection of Persons In Care Act” as well as the “Abuse Prevention and Response Protocols” presented by the Provincial Board, Persons with Developmental Disabilities.
 The online portion of the program, provided through Open Futures Learning, includes the following:

 This module offers one of the only dedicated abuse prevention and safeguarding trainings that is truly specialized to the needs of the people we support.
 This is not a generic human services or health and social care training.
 Expect passion, values, first-hand examples, and stories to underline the importance of keeping people safe.

 This module teaches support staff how to recognize and report abuse.
 It underlines a zero tolerance approach to abuse, and clearly explains the role and responsibilities of the support staff person.

 We also offer a dedicated review detailing how the support professional can help the people they support to be their own frontline of defense against abuse.

 This module includes video presentations from Dave Hingsburger, Simon Duffy, Tanya Carnell, Gary Kent, Roger Crown, Steve Dymond, Sam Sly, Doreen Kelly, and Beth Mount.

 The course is supplemented with reading from ‘Home Safe’.

 This two day course is only available for Excel Society employees.
 ASIST is a world-wide suicide intervention training program developed by LivingWorks and delivered through the Center for Suicide Prevention in Calgary, Alberta.